Givanovski/Rental-Property-Scraper/README.md

 - Scrapes rental property links, addresses, and prices from a Zillow clone website.
 - Cleans and formats the scraped data for submission.
 - Utilizes BeautifulSoup for web scraping and Selenium for automating the form submission.
-- Handles up to 5 entries in a single run.

 ## Technologies Used